venkateshvaddadi/SpiNet-QSM/README.md

 <center>
 <img src="images/required_equations/qsm_problem_relation.png" alt="spinet-QSM architecture" width=75% height=75%>
 </center>
-For solving QSM problem, it is required solve dioole deconvolution problem.
+For solving QSM problem, it is required peform dipole deconvolution with local field.
 It is very cruical step in the QSM solving.
 Unfortunately, this it is an illposed problem.
 <img src="images/required_equations/relation between local filed and qsm.PNG" alt="spinet-QSM architecture" width=100% height=100%>